-You may be surprised to find out that the Shoalhaven is home to two Fur seal colonies located at either headland of Jervis Bay Marine Park.
-There are a number of seals at Steamers Head (in Booderee) and approximately 120 seals inhabit the new haul-out site at Drum and Drum Sticks (Beecroft Penninsula) at season's peak.
+You may be surprised to find out that the Shoalhaven is home to two Fur Seal colonies located at either headland of Jervis Bay Marine Park.
+There are a number of seals at Steamers Head (in Booderee) and approximately 120 seals inhabit the new haul-out site at Drum and Drum Sticks (Beecroft Peninsula) at season's peak.
 The best way to capture these playful creatures is to jump on Jervis Bay Wild's South Coast Passage cruise, or a tour with Dolphin Watch Cruises and they’ll take you on a magical trip along the unspoilt coastline to see ancient sea caves and remote sea cliffs for three hours.
 Or book a voyage with Dive Jervis Bay, where you can swim deep in the ocean with the seals from April to November.

 Go on a Dive or Snorkel Safari

-With over 220 fish species and plentiful marine life including weedy sea-dragons, string rays and eastern blue devil fish, there are plenty of reason why you need to jump on a snorkel safari and see them for yourself!
+With over 220 fish species and plentiful marine life including weedy sea-dragons, string rays and eastern blue devil fish, there are plenty of reasons why you need to jump on a snorkel safari and see them for yourself!
 Sue and her team at Crest Diving can help guide your snorkelling adventure both on-shore and off-shore.
-Discover endangered species that seek haven in Jervis Bay's pristine waters and explore the rocky reefs with their friendly and professional team.
+Discover endangered species that seek haven in Jervis Bay’s pristine waters and explore the rocky reefs with their friendly and professional team.

 Spot a pod of dolphins